How to Talk to Your Houseplants (And Why They Might Be Talking Back)

 Talking Tip #1: Drop the Pretension

-Plants like consistency.
-They like routines.
-They like vibes that don’t scream chaos.
+Plants like consistency, they like routines, and they like vibes that don’t scream chaos.

 So whether you're reading this piece on cosmic rays flipping computer bits or reciting your grocery list, talk to your plants like they're quiet roommates who don’t judge you for anything.